 Strategic Framework

-• Focus Areas: Based on recent feedback from the department, we identify three focus areas: Professional Development & Resources, Community Building, and Support Systems as priority initiatives for community working groups (outlined below).
+- Focus Areas: Based on recent feedback from the department, we identify three focus areas: Training & Resources, Community Building, and Support Systems as priority initiatives for community working groups (outlined below).
 A Data Collection and Analysis effort, staffed by the EDI committee, will support these three focus areas.

-• Committee Engagement: Student and postdoc committee members will be paid for labor outside of meeting times.
+- Committee Engagement: Student and postdoc committee members will be paid for labor outside of meeting times (estimated a 4 hours per month, on average).

-• Partnerships: The PHAS EDI committee collaborates with related initiatives and partners, engaging with the JEDII STEM community of practice and forming partnerships with SBQMI, TRIUMF, and other UBC units/departments.
+- Partnerships: The PHAS EDI committee collaborates with related initiatives and partners, engaging with the JEDII (Justice, Equity, Diversity, Inclusion, and Indigenization) STEM community of practice and forming partnerships with SBQMI, TRIUMF, and other UBC units/departments.
 The PHAS EDI committee will leverage shared resources, events, and initiatives with partners as much as feasible.

 Working Groups